Former Cook County Felony Prosecutor

 Charged with Retail Theft in Chicago?
 Andrew M. Weisberg Has the Experience to Protect Your Record and Your Future

-Being charged with retail theft in Chicago is a serious matter that can affect your freedom, your reputation, and your future opportunities.
-Even a first-time shoplifting arrest can result in a criminal record that follows you for years.
-In recent years, Cook County prosecutors have taken a much more aggressive approach to retail theft cases, especially when the alleged value exceeds $300.
-As a result, many people who once would have faced misdemeanor charges are now being prosecuted for felonies.
+Being charged with the crime of retail theft in Chicago is a serious matter that can affect your freedom, your reputation, and your future opportunities.
+Even a first-time shoplifting arrest can lead to a criminal record that follows you for years.
+In recent years, Cook County prosecutors have taken a more aggressive approach to retail theft cases, especially when the alleged value of the merchandise involved exceeds $300.
+Prosecutors will often seek jail time in these cases.

 Extensive Experience Defending Retail Theft Cases

-Under Illinois law, retail theft occurs when a person knowingly takes merchandise or interferes with a merchant’s ability to receive full payment.
-The law covers more than simply walking out of a store without paying.
+Under Illinois criminal law, a person commits retail theft when they knowingly take merchandise or interfere with a retail store’s ability to receive full payment.

-- Taking merchandise from a store without paying
+- Taking merchandise from a retail store without paying

 - Switching or altering price tags